 The provost's task force on social media brought together over 20 faculty members, staff members, and administrators from across the campus to develop a set of recommendations for improving the University's use of social media.
-Conducted in the summer and fall of 2011, many of the recommendations contained in the Task Force Report have already been implemented, including college blogs, social media presence, and coordination of social media content with departmental web pages.
+Led by Associate Provost Alan McCord and conducted in the summer and fall of 2011, many of the recommendations contained in the Task Force Report have already been implemented, including college blogs, social media presence, and coordination of social media content with departmental web pages.
 A copy of a campus-wide Social Media Lunch-and-Learn presentation is also available.

 Reinventing Teaching and Learning Using Technology

-The “Reinventing Teaching and Learning Using Technology” Task Force builds on the existing university-wide learning technology initiatives: the undergraduate laptop program and the campus wireless program.
+The “Reinventing Teaching and Learning Using Technology” Task Force, led by Executive Director of LTU Online Alan McCord, built on the existing university-wide learning technology initiatives: the undergraduate laptop program and the campus wireless program.
 Potential grant funding exists to support academic transformation through technology.
 Implementing an advanced learning technology environment should improve instruction for both on-campus and online students.